Best Medicare Supplement Plans in Illinois (2026)

 • Affordability (50%): Providers with the lowest monthly cost score higher.

-• Plan availability (30%): Providers with a wider range of plan types score higher, with weighted scoring given to the most popular plan types like Plan G, Plan F and Plan N.
+• Plan availability (30%): Providers with a wider range of plan types score higher.
+Extra weight goes to the most popular plan types: Plan G, Plan F and Plan N.

 Related Articles